A small, dark space closed over Harry, gentle, soft, warmth against his skin.

 Is this what having a mother is like?
 Harry wrinkled his brow.
 How annoying.

-‘I’m doing it out of protest,’ he tried.
-‘The food is all made house elves.
+‘I’m doing it out of protest,’ he said.
+‘The food is all made by house elves.
 That’s practically slavery, Hermione.
 I can’t exploit their efforts in good conscience.’

 Hermione dropped her fork as if it had bitten her.